Type above and press Enter to search. Press Esc to cancel.

 Using analytics to determine menu item popularity

-Understanding your menu’s performance using data fed by your point of sale will you give you an edge when the time comes to update your menu.
+Understanding your menu’s performance using data fed by your point of sale will give you an edge when the time comes to update your menu.
 Most POS systems have reports that show how much you sold of a menu item over a period of time.
 Getting tangible insights that you can take action on is key when redesigning your menu and understanding what works and what doesn’t.
 With Lightspeed’s Advanced Insights (available in North America) you can take a deeper look at customer behavior with unique guest profiles and order tracking.
 This gives you access to how much specific customers spend and which items they order most.
 You also get access to a detailed breakdown of your menu performance, with insights on best and worst performers.

 Along with concrete data, sit down with your servers and bartenders and hear from them.
 Are there certain dishes that they sell often?
 They’re on the front line talking with customers every shift and can give valuable insight.
 With clear data to back up your decisions, share insights with your employees and to come up with a plan on how to move forward.